gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 Sometimes researchers are specifically interested in whether the slopes vary across groups or the regression lines in the scatterplot for the different groups may not look parallel or it may just be hard to tell visually if there really is a difference in the slopes.
+\index{non-parallel lines}
 Unless you are **very sure** that there is not an interaction between the grouping variable and the quantitative predictor, you should start by fitting a model containing an interaction and then see if you can drop it.
+\index{interaction!MLR}
+\index{model!MLR!interaction}
 It may be the case that you end up with the simpler additive model from the previous sections, but you don't want to assume the same slope across groups unless you are absolutely sure that is the case.
+\index{additive model}
 This should remind you a bit of the discussions of the additive and interaction models in the Two-way ANOVA material.
 The models, concerns, and techniques are very similar, but with the quantitative variable replacing one of the two categorical variables.
 As always, the scatterplot is a good first